Organisational Resilience Check

-The organisational resilience check helps you identify strengths and areas to develop in your organisation, so you can prioritise what to focus on next.
+The Organisational Resilience Check is intended to support your organisation understand both its strengths and areas to strengthen.
 Strengthening your organisation’s effectiveness and resilience will allow you to achieve and build on your conservation goals, maximising your impact.

 The organisational resilience check has statements under 12 themes, which reflect international aspirations for institutional capacity and resilience.
 Each of these themes is relevant to almost all organisations in some way, although some may be more important to your organisation than others.